kmanimaran/yaml-replacement-action/README.md

 <script src="production.min.js?ver=2"></script>
 ```

 The version number at the end of the URL is often managed in a YAML file.
 So, when you deploy your application, you need to update the version number from `1` to `2`.
-This action updates the version number to the current date formatted as `YYYYMMDDhhmm`.

 ## Inputs